 When granules start falling off, this indicates the shingles are getting old and your roof will need to be replaced soon.
 Most often you’ll consistently spot shingle granules in your gutters when they’re being cleaned.
 Missing granules exposes more of the shingles to the sun and the weather, which is going to shorten your roof’s lifespan in a hurry.

 There comes a time when a roof is simply too old to withstand any more exposure to the climate.
-According to the National Association of Home Builders, an asphalt roof will last about 20 years depending upon a home’s location and the weather it’s been exposed to.
+According to the National Association of Home Builders, an asphalt roof will last about 20 years.
+This of course, depends upon the home’s location and the weather it’s been exposed to.

 Asphalt is on the lower end of roof life expectancy.
 If your home has a fiber cement or wood shake roof, you can expect about 30 years of wear from it.
 Homeowners with slate, tile, and copper roofs can go up to 50 years before replacing them.

-If your home is located in a neighborhood development and you witness neighbors having their roof replaced, that’s an indication you may want to think about having yours done as well.
+If your home is located in a development and you witness neighbors replacing their roofs, you may want to think about having yours done as well.

 Sometimes you don’t need to look at the outside of your home to know your roof needs replacing.
 Water leaks and dark streaking on the ceilings and walls means at least some of the shingles on your roof are compromised.